| Feature | Slyce Spend-to-own, flat $9.99/mo | Fidelity Go Fidelity-managed robo-portfolio |

 What each app is

 Fidelity Go is Fidelity's robo-advisor product[1].
 You answer a brief risk-profile questionnaire, deposit money, and Fidelity manages a diversified ETF portfolio for you using Fidelity Flex ETFs (which have $0 expense ratios).
 Daily-ish rebalancing is included.
 Fidelity Go is fee-free below a balance threshold; an advisory fee kicks in above the threshold.
-Fidelity Personal and Workplace Advisors LLC is the registered investment adviser operating the product[2].
+Your money is held within Fidelity's bank-grade, SIPC-member infrastructure[2].

 Slyce is a spend-to-own app.
 Instead of running a managed portfolio, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Slyce charges $0 monthly subscription.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

-The honest positioning: Fidelity Go is a category-leading robo-advisor option, especially for users below the fee threshold.
+The honest positioning: Fidelity Go is a category-leading robo-advisor option, especially for users below the fee threshold where it's genuinely free.
 Slyce is the spend-to-own category.
 They're solving different problems — diversified-passive management vs spending-driven brand ownership — so the comparison is more about fit than about which is better.

 How the two apps work